cwbicknese/COP3003-Game-Project/README.md

 # COP3003-Game-Project
 This is a game I am making in Unity using C#.
 Source code is found in Assets/Scripts.
-I wanted to focus mostly on simply getting the code to work since I am new to C#, so I haven't downloaded assets from the asset store to make it look nice yet.
-The different objects in the scene are just cubes and capsules for now.

 With this game, I am going for something similar to the City Trial mode of the Nintendo Gamecube game Kirby Air Ride.
 It is a game about moving around and collecting items that increase your stats to increase your movement capabilities.